20 Best Female Figure Skaters of All Time

 Oksana Baiul: Best in the 1990s.

 Born in 1977, Oksana Baiul was the 1993 World champion as well as the 1994 Olympic champion.
 Baiul, who had finished second to Surya Bonaly in the 1993 European Championships, won the 1993 Worlds at the age of just 15.
 In 1994 Olympics, Baiul won a gold medal, this time having out-skated Nancy Kerrigan and Chen Lu.
 Having accomplished so much at so young an age of 16, this Ukrainian genius decided to retire to many's surprise, mainly due to her financial difficulty.
 Surprisingly though, her being the first Ukrainian skater to win an Olympic gold as well as the first Ukrainian Olympic champion for Ukraine didn't help her much financially.
-Despite Baiul's reign was short, Baiul's skating was a testament for what had been missing in ladies figure skating in her days.
-In her days skaters were busy throwing triples without due qualities and figure skating judging wasn't particularly encouraging skaters to learn properly all the skills to make them well-rounded.
+Despite Baiul's reign was short, Baiul's skating was a testament for what had been missing in ladies figure skating in her days; her peers were busy throwing triples without due qualities and figure skating judging itself wasn't particularly encouraging skaters to adequately learn all the skills necessary to make them well-rounded.

 Michelle Kwan: Champion of the 1990s

 Michelle Kwan, born in 1980, is arguably the most decorated U.S. figure skater up to date.
 Kwan was a five-time World Champion and a nine-time U.S. Champion.
 Kwan's tenure stretched over a decade, during which time Kwan remained not only as America's most popular figure skater but as one of America's most popular female athletes.
 Kwan won eight consecutive U.S. titles and also twelve consecutive U.S. Championship medals.
 She also received 57 perfect marks under 6.0 system.
-Despite her monumental achievement and long career, Kwan failed to win an Olympic gold.
-In both 1998 and 2002, she, as a favorite to win, ended up with silver.
-Ever since Kwan, no U.S. female skater has been able to follow her steps.
+Despite her monumental achievement and long career, Kwan crumbled twice under pressure; in both 1998 and 2002, she, as a favorite to win Olympic gold, ended up with silver.
+After Kwan, until to this day, no U.S. female skater has been able to revive the old glory of U.S. figure skating.

 Tara Lipinski: One of Greatest Prodigies